Bill Porter (sound engineer): RCA Records

 Porter began his engineering career in 1954 at WLAC-TV in Nashville, Tennessee.
 He mixed up to four microphones for television broadcast for $92 per week, equivalent to $ today.
 At nearby RCA Records in 1959, the chief engineer was transferred after angering Chet Atkins, and Porter applied for the position.
 He was told by an RCA executive in New York City that the job would ruin his marriage, but Porter said "I can handle that."
-He was hired at $148 per week and given two weeks to learn all the equipment and how to mix up to 12 microphones for music recordings.
+He was hired at $148 per week, equivalent to $ today.
+He was given two weeks to learn all the equipment and how to mix up to 12 microphones for music recordings.

 Shortly after starting with RCA on March 31, 1959, Porter mixed the single "Lonesome Old House" for Don Gibson; it was a crossover success in both the country music and the pop music charts, and Porter began to be requested by name.
 In June 1959, he mixed "The Three Bells" for the Browns, with Atkins producing and Anita Kerr arranging.
 While editing the master to be sent to New York for pressing, Porter accidentally hit the wrong controls on the tape recorder and stretched the tape at the beginning of the song, distorting the pitch.
 Without telling anyone, he spliced a different take with a good intro onto the beginning, and sent that version instead.
 Four decades later, Porter recalled his quick fix: "this was a need-to-know situation and I figured nobody needed to know.
 I had been in the business three months or something like that.
 You're not a good engineer until you destroy a master and hopefully live to talk about it."
 In July, the song went to number one on the U.S. country and pop charts, and Porter's reputation rose.

 Porter served for four years as the chief engineer under guitarist and producer Atkins.
 Porter became the engineer big-name artists wanted to work with, and he was influential in creating the Nashville sound.
 Record producer Owen Bradley once asked Atkins how he got his sound, and Atkins said, "it was Bill Porter."
 He recorded more than 579 records that charted—49 were top 10, 11 were number one, and 37 were certified gold records.
 Most were recorded at RCA Studios in Nashville, where Porter was responsible for the sound.
 (At the time, there was only one studio, with no letter designation.
 In 1964, when the larger RCA Studio A was built, the original studio was renamed as "Studio B".)
 The studio's acoustics were problematic, with resonant room modes creating an uneven frequency response.
 To lessen the problem, Porter took $60 from the studio's petty cash and bought 2 by 4 ft fiberglass acoustic ceiling panels which he and Tommy Strong, his assistant engineer, cut into triangles and hung from the ceiling at varying heights; these were called "Porter Pyramids".
 When Porter left RCA in late-1964, Atkins said, "the sound was never the same, never as great."